mdn/content/files/en-us/web/api/webvtt_api/web_video_text_tracks_format/index.md

 Generally you should only insert these breaks when needed, as the browser will wrap text appropriately.

 It is important to not use "extra" blank lines within a cue, for example between the timings line and the cue payload, or within the payload.
-WebVTT is line based; a blank line will end the cue.
+This is because a blank line will end the current cue.

 Each part of the cue is explained in more detail in the following sections.